Sunroof Water Leaks

 Your old seal probably has a compressed profile after many years of use (see image below), along with degraded materials due to exposure and wear.

 1) Remove old seal beginning at rear center seam.
-Grab and pull strongly to separate seal adhesive from roof opening.

 2) Remove remaining adhesive from roof opening.